Skip to content

 1

 Install Nikto — Use apt on Debian/Kali, brew on macOS, or pull the Docker image ghcr.io/sullo/nikto.
-Perl 5 with SSL modules required for source installs.
+Perl 5 with SSL modules is required for source installs.

 2